-Ste p Calculate How Calculated 1 Corporate Incentive Pay = AIP Target Pay x Corporate Performance x Corporate Performance Factor 2 Individual Incentive Pay = AIP Target Pay x Individual Performance x Individual Performance Factor 3 Total Incentive Pay = Corporate Incentive Pay + Individual Incentive Pay on our 2021 performance objectives.
+Step Calculate How Calculated 1 Corporate Incentive Pay = AIP Target Pay x Corporate Performance x Corporate Performance Factor 2 Individual Incentive Pay = AIP Target Pay x Individual Performance x Individual Performance Factor 3 Total Incentive Pay = Corporate Incentive Pay + Individual Incentive Pay

-Both the individual and corporate performance components are compared to a set of pre-determined annual objectives.
+Both the individual and corporate performance components are compared to a set of predetermined annual objectives.

 The corporate performance objectives are approved by the Board.
-They include targets for safety, environmental, mineral reserve and resource growth, project advancement, silver and gold production, operating costs and diversity.
+They include targets for safety, environmental, mineral reserve and resource growth, project advancement, silver and gold production, operating costs, and diversity.
 They are tied directly to our annual budget, which is also approved by the Board.
-Please refer to our "AIP Performance Scorecard" beginning on page 40 for more details
+Please refer to our "AIP Performance Scorecard" beginning on page 42 for more details on our 2022 performance objectives.